Psychology

 A level

-A-level: AAA in one or more of: psychology, geography, mathematics, chemistry, biology, physics, geology, economics, statistics, environmental science or computing.
+A-level: AAA to include one or more of: psychology, geography, mathematics, chemistry, biology, physics, geology, economics, statistics, environmental science or computing.
 A-levels in critical thinking, citizenship studies and general studies do not typically form part of our offer but we welcome them as a fourth A-level.
 The Extended Project is welcomed but is not included as part of our offer.
 We do not accept any vocational qualifications.
-We do not accept Applied A-levels with the exception of applied science.
+We do not accept Applied A-levels with the exception of Applied Science.
 We accept only one performance based A-level (eg photography, drama, art/design, music, media studies or PE), as we don't believe they give you the academic training and skills you need to become a successful student in the School of Psychology.
+GCSE: 5 GCSEs or equivalent: English language at grade 4 (C) and mathematics at grade 5 (B) + one of the following at grade 5 (B): physics, biology and chemistry, science, additional science or science dual award.

-We accept science-based Access qualifications with 60 credits, including 45 credits at level 3, 30 of which must be at distinction level plus GCSE Maths and Science at Grade 5 (B) and English Language at Grade 4 (C).
-Depending on the science content of this qualification, we may accept GCSE Science at Grade 4 (C).
+We accept science-based Access qualifications with 60 credits, including 45 credits at level 3, 30 of which must be at distinction and 15 at merit, plus GCSE Maths and Science at grade B and English Language at grade C. Depending on the science content of this qualification, we may accept GCSE Science at grade C.

 Cambridge International Pre-U Certificate - Principal